-In order to address feedback, complaints and grievances, responsible staff will ensure that complaints and questions are registered, tracked and promptly resolved.
+In order to address feedback, complaints and grievances, the PMU social specialist as responsible staff will ensure that complaints and questions are registered, tracked and promptly resolved in coordination with the grievance focal persons at each level.
 Through MOH and MO, local government officials and community leaders are to ensure prompt follow-up action in response to complaints received.
 Guidelines and obligations to ensure accountability to affected populations will be integrated into partnership agreements with IPs.
 Capacity for AAP will also be built among implementing partners, as a critical first step.
 The IPs will also be encouraged to have dedicated staff to look at this specific area, as well as to consolidate information and follow-up.